shichishima/obsidian-homekey-plugin/README.md

 ## Windows
-Used in combination with **[obsidian-emacs-text-editor](https://github.com/Klojer/obsidian-emacs-text-editor)**, giving up on the OS standard select-all shortcut, bind the hotkey to this command instead of `begining-of-line` to Ctrl+A.
+Used in combination with **[obsidian-emacs-text-editor](https://github.com/Klojer/obsidian-emacs-text-editor)**, giving up on the OS standard select-all shortcut, bind the hotkey to this command instead of `beginning-of-line` to Ctrl+A.

 # Installation
 ```